asen/smg/README.md

 Some more details:
-* Intended to be a simple to maintain but scalable monitoring system for people who prefer to generate their configs over clicking on UI to set it up.
-Built as an all-in-one replacement of old-school monitoring tools like Nagios, MRTG and Cacti
+* Intended to be a simple to maintain but scalable monitoring system for people who prefer to generate their monitoring configs over clicking on UI to set them up.
+Built as an all-in-one replacement of old-school monitoring tools like Nagios, MRTG and Cacti.
+It can also be used as an alternative to the Prometheus/Grafana/AlertManager stack.
 * It uses a polling model to run external commands on regular intervals which can check other systems and output numbers ("metrics") which SMG will keep in its time series database.
 The same instance can use multiple different polling intervals if needed.
-External commands can be arbitrary bash commands so SMG can normally use native clients to poll for data from services and does not need any "exporters" at run-time (instead, it can use local dynamic templates tailored to the monitored service)
+External commands can be arbitrary bash commands so SMG can normally use native clients to poll for data from services and does not need any "exporters" at run-time (instead, it can use local dynamic YAML/Scalate templates tailored to the monitored service)
-* There are no other external dependencies than rrdtool which is used as the time series database (one file per stat/metric).
-It can use rrdcached directly for very efficient updates (recommended in large setups).
+* There are no external dependencies other than rrdtool which is used as the time series database (one file per stat/metric).
+It can use rrdcached protocol directly for very efficient updates (recommended in large setups).
 RRD files provide a good way to keep data for long period based on consolidation (usually - averaging) of multiple old data points into higher granularity ones and still keep the database size small.
 Also, rrdtool supports outputting graphs (PNGs) natively and SMG uses that in its dashboards.
-That makes these relatively lightweight from the browser perspective and its fine to display and scroll through many (like 100s) graphs on one page.
+That makes these relatively lightweight from the browser perspective and its fine to display and scroll through many (like 100s) graphs on one browser page.
 * All polling commands and objects are defined in pain text (yaml) files.
 This makes it suitable to be managed by configuration management systems like Chef/Puppet/Ansible.
 In addition SMG has the ability to automatically discover services to monitor from